jaygala24/old-blog/_pages/about.md

 - Interpretability

 Independent research projects:
-- Worked on the task of visual dialog to reduce the bias towards dialog history using mixed attention mechanisms as a part of final year project (Accepted at [ICACDS 2021](https://icacds.com/)).
+- Worked on the task of visual dialog to reduce the bias towards dialog history using mixed attention mechanisms as a part of final year project.
-- Co-authored a paper on using object detection and image processing techniques to estimate the dimension of potholes (Published at [IVCNZ 2020](https://ecs.wgtn.ac.nz/Events/IVCNZ2020/)).
+- Co-authored a paper on using object detection and image processing techniques to estimate the dimension of potholes.
-- Co-authored a chapter titled "Combatting COVID-19 using Object Detection Techniques" for Elsevier's CPS-AI & COVID-19 book (Accepted).
+- Co-authored a chapter titled "Combatting COVID-19 using Object Detection Techniques" for Elsevier's CPS-AI & COVID-19 book.
 - Co-authored papers on using IoT and ML effectively to automate tasks in the agriculture and waste management sectors.

 You can find more about the publications on [Scholar](https://scholar.google.com/citations?user=lNn2qGoAAAAJ&hl=en).